The Taking Control of Goods regulations 2014 state which items may or may not be taken into control during enforcement.

 - A vehicle with a valid British Medical Association badge or other health emergency badge because it is being used for health emergency purposes

-Changes to tools of the trade exemption
+Tools of the trade exemption

 Tools of the trade cannot be claimed by partnerships or limited companies.

-What has changed under the new regulations is that tools of the trade are only exempt to a value of £1,350.
+Tools of the trade are only exempt to a value of £1,350.
 Goods to that value can be claimed by the debtor, anything above that may be taken into control by the EA.